JodyAndrews/SDL2_Basic_Setup/README.md

 ## Runtime Oddities

-With the SDL installs always make sure you're using either Brew or a framework or you'll receive a warning about not knowing which to use and potentially hit an obnoxious runtime error, this isn't specific to this project, _the code isn't that bad_.
+With the SDL installs always make sure you're using either Brew **or** a framework, not both, or you'll receive a warning about not knowing which to use and potentially hit an obnoxious runtime error, this isn't specific to this project, _the code isn't that bad_.
 I trust brew more, so I would suggest using the brew installs mentioned above and removing the SDL frameworks from /library/frameworks to get around this.
 Your mileage may vary, but on a clean install I've had no issue with this setup.

 ## Notes